feressalem/rosi_challenge_ppgeas_ufsc/README.md

 This repository is structured as a ROS package.
 The folders organization is as follows:

-- `launch` - Contains ROS launch files for maping and localization.
+- `launch` - Contains ROS launch files for mapping and localization.

 - `src` - Eventual C++ nodes for specific tasks.